Complex QA and language models hybrid architectures, Survey: Analyzing: complexity, skills, tasks, and limits

-Wu et al~\citep{wuAIChainsTransparent2022} proposes a taxonomy of \textbf{primitive tasks in decomposed and chained LLM} which could be applicable to CQA: \begin{description} \item[--] \textbf{Validate and categorize input} such as \textbf{classification} which assigns the input to categories.
+\citet{wuAIChainsTransparent2022} propose a taxonomy of \textbf{primitive tasks in decomposed and chained LLM} which could be applicable to CQA: \begin{description} \item[--] \textbf{Validate and categorize input} such as \textbf{classification} which assigns the input to categories.
 Most useful for branching logic and validation (e.g. is the question answerable?). \item[--] \textbf{Gather additional information} from the LLM such as \textbf{Factual Query} to ask LLM for a fact, {Generation} to ask LLM to do some creative “hallucination” on the input, \textbf{Ideation} to ask a list of ideas or examples. \item[--] \textbf{Re-organize input} such as \textbf{Information extraction} from the context, \textbf{Rewriting (1-1 mapping)} input to more machine-readable formats (e.g. JSON to natural language) or other usage (e.g. translation), \textbf{Split Points (1-N mapping)} for splitting contexts, digging concepts, {Compose Points (N-1 mapping} to synthesise, reverse operation of decomposition like merge multiple results back together. \end{description}

-\subsubsection{\textbf{CQA tasks hybrid program decomposition examples}}
+\subsubsection{CQA tasks hybrid program decomposition examples}

-To better illustrate how CQA tasks could be simply decomposed between a LLM and an external software module to better solve complex problems, we invite you to see how: university level math problems (CQA) can be solved by splitting the task between a LLM and a Python language interpreter~\citep{droriNeuralNetworkSolves2022}, physical reasoning question can be solved by splitting the task between a LLM and a physics engine~\citep{liuMindEyeGrounded2022}.
-Those solutions design can be extrapolated to many complex QA challenges by looking into the section later about "hybrid LLM patterns"(section \ref{sec_hybridLLMpatterns}).
+To better illustrate how CQA tasks could be decomposed between a LLM and an external software module to better solve complex problems, we invite you to see how: university level math problems (CQA) can be solved by splitting the task between a LLM and a Python language interpreter~\citep{droriNeuralNetworkSolves2022}, physical reasoning question can be solved by splitting the task between a LLM and a physics engine~\citep{liuMindsEyeGrounded2022}.
+Those solutions design can be extrapolated to many complex QA challenges as proposed in \autoref{sec_hybridLLMpatterns}.
 Each of these patterns can be combined to split sub-tasks of complex problem to leverage most adapted module for the task by ensuring necessary context is provided wherever needed.